-All British Fencing Affiliated Clubs offering fencing sessions to children (U18s) and adults at risk must have an identified Club Welfare Officer in place.
+All British Fencing Affiliated Clubs must have an identified Club Welfare Officer in place.

 (Please note that in Scotland this is called a Child Protection and Wellbeing Officer.)

-The contact details of the Club Welfare Officer must be provided to British Fencing through the BF online platform https://bf.sport80.com/login.
+The contact details of the Club Welfare Officer must be provided to British Fencing on the Club profile on the BF online platform https://bf.sport80.com/login.

 Contact details should also be displayed clearly within the club environment at every session.